auth0/docs/articles/policies/billing.md

 ## Refunds

-### I signed up for a paid plan but haven't used my account since then, can I get a refund?
+### I signed up for a paid plan but haven't used my tenant since then, can I get a refund?

-We understand that sometimes developers create accounts for demo or testing purposes.
-So if you have a subscription plan, but you have not been using our service in a while and you would like to get a refund, you should [downgrade](/tutorials/cancel-paid-subscriptions#downgrade-a-paid-subscription-to-a-free-subscription) your account to use a Free Plan.
+We understand that sometimes developers create tenants for demo or testing purposes.
+So if you have a subscription plan, but you have not been using our service in a while and you would like to get a refund, you should [downgrade](/tutorials/cancel-paid-subscriptions#downgrade-a-paid-subscription-to-a-free-subscription) your tenant to use a Free Plan.
 Notice that we do not provide refunds for when a plan is downgraded to another paid one that has less features.

-If you have already downgraded, please explain the situation by filing a ticket trough our [Support Center](${env.DOMAIN_URL_SUPPORT}), and provide information about why the account has not been used and for how long.
+If you have already downgraded, please explain the situation by filing a ticket trough our [Support Center](${env.DOMAIN_URL_SUPPORT}), and provide information about why the tenant has not been used and for how long.
 Please note that this request must come from a Tenant Administrator.

-We will evaluate the case and verify that the account has not been used in the aforementioned period in order to process the refund.
-Please note that if we consider the usage of the account not to be minimal, we reserve the right to not refund your card.
+We will evaluate the case and verify that the tenant has not been used in the aforementioned period in order to process the refund.
+Please note that if we consider the usage of the tenant not to be minimal, we reserve the right to not refund your card.

 ### I purchased more tenant subscriptions than desired/needed, can I get a refund?